 Looking for a Custom Home Builder in South Carolina?

-We are a luxury home builder Columbia, SC.
+We are a luxury home builder in Columbia, SC.
 We’ve built over 100 custom homes in the Midlands.

 Lee Blythe is a Certified Master Builder with 15 years of experience in Lexington county and Richland county.